 Regenerative farming: “We just need to do it”

-Though we’re inundated with arguments to the contrary (especially now in the middle of Veganuary), animals are an integral part of the agricultural system.
+Though we’re inundated with arguments to the contrary, animals are an integral part of the agricultural system.
 Helping maintain the quality of the soil under them, well-managed livestock have the potential to assist in saving the planet rather than what the general consensus suggests they’re doing – destroying it.
 As the knowledge is there, and farmers are showing it works, the future of farming is looking at least bright.
 Or, as Matt says: ‘it’s looking really exciting, the changes we can make to British agriculture.
 We just need to do it.’

 Farmdrop is proud to support the small, local farmers who not only care about the quality of their food, but the land it comes from, too.
-For the food and farming heroes to watch in 2019, read on.
+For the food and farming heroes to watch, read on.